CNES/opensand/opensand-deploy/doc/usage.md

 On the main interface, you can create a new project by clicking on the "Create" button and specifying a name that doesn't already exist.
-You can also share projects with other peoples through a tarball and import them in your own platform through the "Upload" button.
+You can also share projects with other people through a tarball and import them in your own platform through the "Upload" button.

 Projects that you created can also be copied to a new project by clicking their "Copy"